You are here:

 Usually, osteoarthritis comes on slowly.
 Early in the disease, your joints may ache after physical work or exercise.
 Later on, joint pain may become more persistent.
 You may also experience joint stiffness, particularly when you first wake up in the morning or have been in one position for a long time.

-Hands.
-Osteoarthritis of the hands seems to have some hereditary characteristics; that is, it runs in families.
+Hands: Osteoarthritis of the hands seems to have some hereditary characteristics; that is, it runs in families.
 If your mother or grandmother has or had osteoarthritis in their hands, you’re at greater-than-average risk of having it too.
-Women are more likely than men to have hand involvement and, for most, it develops after menopause.
+Women are more likely than men to have osteoarthritis in the hands.
+For most women, it develops after menopause.

 When osteoarthritis involves the hands, small, bony knobs may appear on the end joints (those closest to the nails) of the fingers.
 They are called Heberden’s (HEBerr-denz) nodes.
 Similar knobs, called Bouchard’s (boo-SHARDZ) nodes, can appear on the middle joints of the fingers.
 Fingers can become enlarged and gnarled, and they may ache or be stiff and numb.
 The base of the thumb joint also is commonly affected by osteoarthritis.